Identities of the Kauffman Monoid $\mathcal{K}_3$: Conclusion

 We mention in passing that the same clustering phenomenon occurs in the realm of finite monoids.
 For quite a representative example, the reader may compare the results of the papers \citep{AVZ15,JF,Vo04}.
 Each of these papers studies identities of certain finite monoids that belong to several natural series parameterized by positive integers: Straubing monoids, Catalan monoids, Kiselman monoids, gossip monoids, etc. These monoids (whose definitions we do not reproduce here) arise in the literature due to completely unrelated reasons and consist of elements of very different nature.
 Nevertheless, it turns out that the $n$-th monoids in each of the series satisfy the same identities!

+\textbf{Acknowledgements.} The authors are very much indebted to the anonymous referee for her/his valuable remarks, especially, for the observation that the algorithm computing the multiset of jumps can also be used to compute the first and the last occurrence words.

-\textbf{Acknowledgements.} Yuzhu Chen, Xun Hu, Yanfeng Luo have been partially supported by the Natural Science Foundation of China (projects no.\ 10971086, 11371177).
-M. V. Volkov acknowledges support from the Ministry of Education and Science of the Russian Federation, project no.\ 1.3253.2017, the Competitiveness Program of Ural Federal University, and from the Russian Foundation for Basic Research, project no.\ 17-01-00551.
+Yuzhu Chen, Xun Hu, Yanfeng Luo have been partially supported by the Natural Science Foundation of China (projects no.\ 10971086, 11371177).
+M. V. Volkov acknowledges support from the Ministry of Science and Higher Education of the Russian Federation, project no.\ 1.580.2016, the Competitiveness Program of Ural Federal University, and from the Russian Foundation for Basic Research, project no.\ 17-01-00551.